lusmdl/MySimRacingCore/README.md

 ## Getting Started

 You can use the pre compiled hex file.
-Or you use compile it yourself.
+Or you compile it yourself.

 ## Hardware Requirements

-- **ATmega32u4 Microcontroller**: I used the original arduino micro board
+- **ATmega32u4 Microcontroller**: I use the original arduino micro board
-- **Steering Wheel**: I used a cheap optical encoder with A and B line from china
+- **Steering Wheel**: I use a cheap optical encoder with A and B line from china
-- **Pedals**: I used a old xbox360 racing wheele pedal set.
+- **Pedals**: I use a old xbox360 racing wheele pedal set.
 It only needs to work with potis.
-- **Buttons**: Look at this project [here](https://github.com/lusmdl/MySimRacingButtonBox)!
+- **Buttons**: The microcontroller get the 16 bit data from I2C Interface Adress 8 & 9 button data.
+You need a diffrent device for this.
+Look at my other project [here](https://github.com/lusmdl/MySimRacingButtonBox)!
-- **Joystick**: I used one joystick with a button
+- **Joystick**: I use a hall-effect sony dualshock joystick
-- **LCD**: I used 1602 with an I2C module attached
+- **LCD**: I use 1602 with an I2C module attached

 > Example PCB for the project
 ![KiCad-PCB-Design](https://github.com/lusmdl/MySimRacingCore/blob/main/doc/hardware/Pictures/PCBA.png)